souzatharsis/podcastfy/README.md

 <div align="center">
 <a name="readme-top"></a>

+**I am writing an [open source book "Taming LLMs"](https://tamingllm.substack.com/) subscribe to newsletter to receive free updates - would love your feedback!**

 # Podcastfy.ai 🎙️🤖
 An Open Source API alternative to NotebookLM's podcast feature: Transforming Multimodal Content into Captivating Multilingual Audio Conversations with GenAI